-Hello!
-Today I am finally going to talk to you about one of the issues that most concern us all when we think about our skin: wrinkles and fine lines.
+Today I am finally going to talk to you about one of the issues that concerns us most when we think about our skin: wrinkles and fine lines.
 One of the most common reasons why we begin to grow an interest in skincare is precisely our desire to slow down skin aging and prevent or reduce wrinkles.
 Do you want to know a little more about the subject?
 This post is for you!

 Although there are many aspects that I could talk about regarding wrinkles and fine lines, I have divided this article into the following sections to help you know your skin a little better and take care of it to prevent the appearance of those wrinkles: